 He is also a former S.C.
 Department of Health and Environmental Control board member.

-I’m privileged to represent District 108 in the House!
+I’m thankful for the opportunity to represent District 108.
 Please let me know if I can be of any assistance.

 Rep. Lee Hewitt